saiful-akbar/io-dev/README.md

 # IO Dev

-IO Dev is a website portfolio to showcase the work and projects we have made
+IO Dev is a portfolio website to showcase the work and projects I have created

 ## Instalation